data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 Natural language processing (NLP) is now everywhere and has  attained a level of performance which makes it usable in practical contexts, especially for digital humanities projects.
 During this course, we will see a mix of theoretical and practical issues related to NLP.
 We will see why NLP is hard, and why recent approaches based on machine learning have made it possible to get efficient and robust modules, usable in digital humanities projects.
 Lastly, we will show practical implementations, making it possible to used advanced techniques at a reduced cost (from a computational point of view) for different tasks: part-of-speech tagging, named entity recognition and parsing, among others.

-- Related project: _Exploring the Twittersphere of the French presidential election_, Armin Pournaki: We will learn how to design a sensible search query and collect Twitter data about the French 2022 presidential election.
-We will explore the data using interactive network visualizations which give a structural overview of the debate's opinion clusters and their main actors.
-The textual content shared by these opinion groups will then be analyzed using natural language processing methods that you got to know in your theoretical course.
-This data exploration will allow us to generate hypotheses about the campaigning mechanisms of political actors on online social media.

 **Course 4: _DH/AI Tools and Astronomy_, [Matthieu Husson](https://syrte.obspm.fr/spip/science/histoire/membres-de-l-equipe/article/matthieu-husson) and [Ségolène Albouy](https://github.com/Segolene-Albouy):**